-Clooney strongly criticized Donald Trump’s remarks on Iran; he said if someone says they want to destroy a civilization, that’s a war crime.
-He said this to high school students in Cuneo, Italy and meant it as a plea for politicians to have some ethical boundaries in what they say.
+Clooney strongly criticized Trump for his words on Iran, stating that if someone says they want to wipe out a civilization, that is a war crime.
+He said this to high school students in Cuneo, Italy, and meant it as a push for politicians to have moral limits on what they say.

 Remarks at a student event in Cuneo